 Common Baking Mistakes & How to Avoid Them

-The process is simple: Open oven, put in food, take out baked food.
+The definition of baking is to cook food with dry heat in an oven.
+The process is simple: Open the oven, put in food, and take out baked food.

 To me, baking is more left-brained because precise measurements and cooking times are required for optimal results.
-Too much of this or too little of that and you can end up with a complete disaster.
+Too much of this or too little of that, and you can end up with a complete disaster.

 Baking is a cooking method that has evolved over time.
-Dutch ovens were made of heavy cast iron with a lid.
+For example, Dutch ovens were made of heavy cast iron with a lid.
 Some models, called spiders, also had "feet" to raise the oven over a bed of coals.